karell19/kevina_intro-dh-portfolio-template/final_project.md

 Talmadge, Carolyn C. Geographic Information Systems (GIS).
 Presentation on Geographic Information Systems (GIS) Computational Methods in Python.
 14 November 2022.
 Canvas.
 Accessed 2022.

-## Thank You to Dr. Micah Saxton and Peter Nadel, for all your help in realizing this project into fruition.
+## Thank you, Dr. Micah Saxton and Peter Nadel, for all your help in realizing this project into fruition.